jaericho/jaericho.github.io/_posts/2020-04-11-Handbrake-Anamorphic-DVDs.md

 ![Handbrake Adjusted PAR](/assets/2020/04/handbrake-adjusted-PAR.png){:border="1px"}

+This kind of makes sense.
 We want to keep the vertical lines (480) and just stretch out the video horozontally, so 480 lines with a 186:157 aspect ratio means 853 horozontal lines.

-### Fix 2: mkvtools
+## Fix 2: mkvtools

 MKVToolNix is the easier fix.